Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

 \nl Reflection symmetries are parities of the Hamiltonian expressed in Cartesian coordinates.
 As known, this does not change under arbitrary changes of the signs of positions or momenta coordinates.
 They are not related to integrals.
 Therefore, it might be a nice fact, and in general useful for applications, to have a system of coordinates that, after integrals are reduced, parities associated to reflections are maintained.
 Quite often parities are associated to equilibria, and equilibria to stable motions; an example is provided a few lines below.

-\nl We shall apply the the $\cP$--map by proving a variant of Arnold's stability theorem.
-We shall face up a question raised again by Arnold in his fantastic paper on the possibility of removing the constraint on eccentricities and inclinations.
-He indeed proved that, at least for the planar three--body problem, there is no need of assuming their smallness.
+\nl We shall apply {the} $\cP$-map by proving a variant of Arnold's stability theorem.
+We shall {face up to} a question raised again by Arnold in his fantastic paper on the possibility of removing the constraint on eccentricities and inclinations.
+He indeed proved that, at least for the planar three-body problem, there is no need to assume their smallness.
 Rather, it is sufficient that the trajectories of the planets are away enough so as to avoid collisions.
 He obtained this stronger result by exploiting the convergence of the Birkhoff series associated to the averaged perturbation, a very particular and happy circumstance, due to the few degrees of freedom of the problem.

-\nl From the mathematical point of view, the question is whether different strategies for finding stable motions do exist, than the one of exploring the neighborhood of the elliptic equilibrium.
+\nl From the mathematical point of view, the question is whether{strategies exist for finding stable motions other than} the one of exploring the neighborhood of the elliptic equilibrium.

-\nl Concerning instead the physical relevance, asteroids, or some trans--Neptunian objects have motions with relatively large eccentricities and inclinations, and an almost continuous spectrum of frequencies.
+\nl Concerning instead the physical relevance, asteroids or some trans-Neptunian objects have motions with relatively large eccentricities and inclinations and an almost continuous spectrum of frequencies.

-\nl Besides the mentioned stronger result by Arnold, some other statements in the same direction have been obtained for the case of the spatial three--body problem and of the planar problem, with any number of bodies \cite{pinzari13}.
-Here, the measure of the invariant set has been estimated to be larger and larger as the planetary masses and the semi--axes ratios are small, but no matter the smallness eccentricities and inclinations -- the proof relying on an argument of convergence of a significative approximation of the Birkhoff series.
-Other results in this direction have been publicly announced by J. F\'ejoz in more than one occasion since (as far as the author knows) September\footnote{CelMec VI, San Martino al Cimino, Viterbo, Italy.} 2013 \cite{fejoz15}.
+\nl Besides the mentioned stronger result by Arnold, some other statements in the same direction have been obtained for the case of the spatial three-body problem and the planar problem with any number of bodies \cite{pinzari13}.
+Here, the measure of the invariant set has been estimated to be larger and larger as the planetary masses and the semi-axes ratios are small, no matter the smallness {of the} eccentricities and inclinations -- the proof {relies} on an argument of convergence of a {significant} approximation of the Birkhoff series.
+Other results in this direction have been announced by J. F\'ejoz, since late 2013 \cite{fejoz15}.